DamengRandom/tipify/ts-basics.md

 <ol style="padding-left: 3rem;">
   <li>Static type checking</li>
   <li>Give hint about what's going wrong?</li>
-  <li>Intelligence suggestions, eg: if you define a number num, then you type num., you will find the suggestions only related with numermic type of APIs</li>
+  <li>Intelligence suggestions, eg: if you define a number `num`, then you type `num.`, you will find the suggestions only related with numeric type of APIs</li>
 </ol>

 Here are the basics implementations for recording purpose only: